U.S. Route 50 in Virginia: Fauquier and Loudoun counties

-West of Fairfax County, US 50 in Virginia is generally known as the John Mosby Highway.
+West of Fairfax County, US 50 in Virginia is known as the John Mosby Highway in Fauquier County and Little River Turnpike in Loudoun County.
 During the American Civil War, Colonel John Singleton Mosby was a Confederate partisan who operated with great success in this region, gaining status as a local folk-hero.
+The Little River is a tributary of the Goose Creek, which itself is a tributary of the Potomac River.
 The roadway reaches the Town of Upperville, straddles a county line and dipping into Loudoun County along the way.
 It then passes into the northern edge of Fauquier County.

 Upon entering Loudoun County, US 50 exits the Blue Ridge Mountains and enters the Piedmont region.
 The highway passes across the southeastern portion through the Town of Middleburg, and the communities of Aldie (birthplace of Stonewall Jackson's mother, Julia Beckwith Neale), Gilberts Corner, Arcola, and South Riding.
 Near Gilberts Corner, it has an intersection with US 15.
 Starting in Aldie, the highway becomes a 17-mile straightaway until it intersects U.S. 29 in Fairfax City.
+Within Middleburg, US 50 is known as Washington Street.

 Fairfax County, City of Fairfax, Arlington County

-Continuing east from the border with Loudoun County, US 50, Lee-Jackson Memorial Highway, travels along the historic Little River Turnpike route.
+Continuing east from the border with Loudoun County, US 50, named Lee-Jackson Memorial Highway until 2023, travels along the historic Little River Turnpike route.
 It passes by the southern edge of Washington Dulles International Airport and the Steven F. Udvar-Hazy Center and through the communities of Chantilly and Fair Oaks.

-Shortly after entering the independent city of Fairfax, US 50 leaves the Little River Turnpike route (which continues as Virginia State Route 236) and joins a concurrency with US 29 as Fairfax Boulevard (a new designation, concurrent with the old names Main Street, Lee Highway, and Arlington Boulevard).
+Shortly after entering the independent city of Fairfax, US 50 leaves Little River Turnpike (its original route until 1935, which continues as Virginia State Route 236) and joins a concurrency with US 29 as Fairfax Boulevard (a new designation, concurrent with the old names Main Street, Lee Highway, and Arlington Boulevard).
 US 29 splits from US 50 again just before exiting the City of Fairfax.

 From this point east into eastern Fairfax County and Arlington County, US 50 is known as Arlington Boulevard.
 The roadway travels roughly across the center of both counties.
 In Arlington, it serves as the dividing line for addresses in the county.
 Finally, the route passes near Rosslyn, a high-density business area of Arlington on its trek toward the Theodore Roosevelt Bridge, where it exits Virginia and passes into Washington, D.C. concurrent with Interstate 66.